johnnliu/Flow-Studio-Issues/README.md

 # Status

-Flow Studio is in Open Alpha
+Flow Studio is in Open Trial